What is Qelbree?

 - Do not store applesauce mixture.

-- Talk to your healthcare provider about what you should do if your child misses a dose.
+- Talk to your healthcare provider about what you should do if you or your child misses a dose.

 - If you or your child takes too much or overdoses, call your poison control center at 1-800-222-1222 right away, or go to the nearest emergency room.